Skip to main content

 ScenarioRecommended Action

-Enforcing a new security policy (for example, no synced passkeys)Filter synced tokens and Disable selected or Delete selected.
+Enforcing a new security policy (for example, no synced passkeys)Filter synced Passkey/FIDO2 tokens and Disable selected or Delete selected.